globaleaks/whistleblowing-software/GOVERNANCE.md

 ### Contributors
 Everyone is welcome!

-[Contributors](https://github.com/globaleaks/GlobaLeaks/graphs/contributors) are invited to adhere to the [Contributors Guidelines](https://github.com/globaleaks/GlobaLeaks/blob/main/CONTRIBUTING.md), participate in the project [Slack Community](https://slack.globaleaks.org) and [Forum](https://forum.globaleaks.org) and to propose contributions opening Tickets and Pull Requests on the project’s [Ticketing System](https://github.com/globaleaks/GlobaLeaks/issues).
+[Contributors](https://github.com/globaleaks/GlobaLeaks/graphs/contributors) are invited to adhere to the [Contributors Guidelines](https://github.com/globaleaks/GlobaLeaks/blob/main/CONTRIBUTING.md), participate in the project [Community Chat](https://community.globaleaks.org) and [Forum](https://forum.globaleaks.org) and to propose contributions opening Tickets and Pull Requests on the project’s [Ticketing System](https://github.com/globaleaks/GlobaLeaks/issues).

 List of team members, current and previous contributors and related statistics can be found at: